 There are no subtidal benthic habitat maps of Kachemak Bay, Alaska, to support essential fish habitat and place-based management needs.
 In response, we are developing benthic habitat maps for the ...
 Read More

 Example of Kachemak Bay BIOMapper data, showing various benthic habitat characteristics.
 Credit: NOAA.
-The Kachemak Bay BIOMapper, launched earlier this month, provides detailed geospatial information on marine benthic habitats in ...
+The Kachemak Bay BIOMapper, launched this year, provides detailed geospatial information on marine benthic habitats in Alaska’s ...
 Read More

 Kachemak Bay, Alaska, has experienced significant declines in shrimp and crab that have not recovered despite fishery closures.
 NOAA has designated the bay a Habitat Focus Area, bringing together science, ...
 Read More